jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 **The Peace Offering**

-The _shelamim_, or “peace offering,” could be either male or female, and from either “the herd” (i.e., an ox or a cow) or “the flock” (a sheep or a goat).
+The _shelamim_, or "peace offering," could be either male or female, and from either "the herd" (i.e., an ox or a cow) or "the flock" (a sheep or a goat).

-Like the _olah_, its blood was sprinkled upon the altar; but unlike the _olah_, which “ascended” in its entirety upon the altar, the meat of the _shelamim_ was eaten by the “owner”—the one who brought the offering (two portions of the animal, the breast and the right thigh, were eaten by the priests).
+Like the _olah_, its blood was sprinkled upon the altar; but unlike the _olah_, which "ascended" in its entirety upon the altar, the meat of the _shelamim_ was eaten by the "owner"—the one who brought the offering (two portions of the animal, the breast and the right thigh, were eaten by the priests).
 Only certain parts of the animal were burned on the fire atop the altar:

 >The fat that covers the innards; all the fat that is upon the innards; the two kidneys and the fat that is on them, which is by the flanks; and the appendage of the liver, which he shall remove with the kidneys.

-If the peace offering is a sheep, “the whole fat tail, up to the backbone” was added to these.
+If the peace offering is a sheep, "the whole fat tail, up to the backbone" was added to these.

-Because they are offered to G‑d on the altar, these specified veins of fat, which the Torah calls _cheilev_, are forbidden for consumption in all domestic animals: “It shall be a perpetual statute for your generations throughout all your habitations: all _cheilev_ and all blood you shall not eat.”
+Because they are offered to G‑d on the altar, these specified veins of fat, which the Torah calls _cheilev_, are forbidden for consumption in all domestic animals: "It shall be a perpetual statute for your generations throughout all your habitations: all _cheilev_ and all blood you shall not eat."

 ---